About Your Role

 - Schedule interviews and office visits with candidates and greet them/accompany them as needed, in close collaboration with the Talent Acquisition area.

-- Minimum of 8 years of similar experience in a fast-paced, dynamic, growing company within the tech industry (mandatory);
+- 3 - 5 years of similar experience in a fast-paced, dynamic, growing company within the tech industry (mandatory);

 - Strong knowledge of labor regulations, people management practices and related tax benefits (mandatory);